Jammy2211/PyAutoLens/docs/overview/lensing.rst

    source_galaxy = al.Galaxy(redshift=1.0, light=another_light_profile)

-The geometry of the strong lens system depends on the cosmological distances between the Earth, lens and source and therefore the redshifts of the lens galaxy and source galaxy objects.
-By passing these ``Galaxy`` objects to the ``Tracer`` class **PyAutoLens** uses these galaxy redshifts and a cosmological model to create the appropriate strong lens system.
+The geometry of the strong lens system depends on the cosmological distances between the Earth, the lens galaxy and the source galaxy.
+It there depends on the redshifts of the ``Galaxy`` objects.

+By passing these ``Galaxy`` objects to a ``Tracer``, **PyAutoLens** uses these galaxy redshifts and a cosmological model to create the appropriate strong lens system.

 .. code-block:: bash